nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 5. `LogicManager` then calls `execute` in `DeleteTaskCommand`, which carries out the deletion if the task exists.
 It then returns a `CommandResult` to be displayed to the user to acknowledge whether the deletion has taken place.

-**Note:** The command can only work if there is at least 1 person or task present in Pied Piper, and the specified index must not be greater than the index of the last item on the list.
+:information_source: **Note:**The command can only work if there is at least 1 person or task present in Pied Piper, and the specified index must not be greater than the index of the last item on the list.

-**Note:** In case of deleting a person, all the tasks assigned to that particular person must be handled (unassigned).
+In case of deleting a person, all the tasks assigned to that particular person must be handled (unassigned).
 The same sequence as above applies to the deletion of a person from address book, but the following classes are different:
 1. `DeleteTaskCommandParser` &rarr; `DeleteCommandParser`
 2. `DeleteTaskCommand` &rarr; `DeleteCommand`